 Car Bells and Whistles

 I am a sucker for mid-90s BMWs.
 Call me crazy, but I love their looks and the fact that I can get them at a decent price because nobody wants to pay to fix them up (do it yourself!).
-There is one thing I have learned in buying these cars: they come with a ton of bells and whistles, and boy, do they always seem to need to be fixed.
-Electric windows, seat motors, lock actuators, cabin lights, etc. etc. When you buy a used a car, and it is some super-luxury edition, think about all those little switches which already have had about 20k-80k worth of use (or however many miles that said car has on it).
-If you aren’t down for trying to get this stuff fixed yourself, or paying for the fix, you’ll get really frustrated when your window switch stops working.
+There is one thing I have learned from buying these cars: they come with a ton of bells and whistles, and boy, do they always seem to need to be fixed?
+Electric windows, seat motors, lock actuators, cabin lights, etc. When you buy a used car and it is some super-luxury edition, think about all those little switches that have already had about 20k–80k worth of use (or however many miles that said car has on it).
+If you aren’t down for trying to get this stuff fixed yourself or paying for the fix, you’ll get really frustrated when your window switch stops working.
 My friend, not knowing what he got into, purchased an older used Benz with all sorts of great gizmos for a great price.
-Within the first year, most of those luxury features had gone bad, and he hadn’t planned putting money into fixing these items (all of it was going or had gone to fix more important things).
+Within the first year, most of those luxury features had gone bad, and he hadn’t planned on putting money into fixing these items (all of it was going to or had gone to fix more important things).
 Since he never spent the money to repair the small stuff, he just ended up feeling frustrated and ripped off in the end (especially whenever he went to put the window down).
-On the other hand, I drove a 1998 Ford Ranger with no electric or luxury anything, and in the ten years I owned that truck I only had to fix the cabin light once.
+On the other hand, I drove a 1998 Ford Ranger with no electric or luxury anything, and in the ten years I owned that truck, I only had to fix the cabin light once.
 Think about what may or may not need to be fixed and realize it will probably go out sooner than later.
-I don’t recommend buying a used car without convenience features if that is stuff you need/want, but just keep it all in mind!
+I don’t recommend buying a used car without convenience features if that is stuff you need or want, but just keep it all in mind!

 2.)
 CARFAX It